-About Connecting to an Oracle RAC Database Using SCANs Oracle recognized that you are figure Oracle RAC database.
+About Connecting to an Oracle RAC Database Using SCANs Oracle recommends that you configure Oracle RAC database clients.

 Oracle recommends that you configure Oracle RAC database clients to use the SCAN to connect to the database instead of configuring the tnsnames.ora file.